 Gender and age breakdown of accompanied and unaccompanied and separated children by country of arrival

-- An estimated 21,000 children were present in Greece as of 31 December 2017.
-Of them, 53% are in urban areas (apartments, hotels, shelters for UASC, etc.); 29% are in accommodation sites and 1% are in safe zones for UASC.
-A further 12% are in Reception and Identification Centres.
+Of all children present in Greece, 48% were living in urban areas (apartments, hotels, shelters for unaccompanied children, self-settled, etc.); 28% were in accommodation sites; 1% were in safe zones for unaccompanied children and 23% were in Reception and Identification Centres.

 Asylum applications and decisions